 Cassie Coyle

 Cassie Coyle is a financial strategist based in Pueblo, Colorado, dedicated to helping individuals and families build stronger financial futures through education and practical planning.
-She currently works with World Financial Group and the Meliara Group, where she provides a broad range of financial services designed to help clients protect their income, reduce debt, and create sustainable financial strategies.
-Her work is centered on empowering families with the knowledge and tools they need to make confident financial decisions.
+She works with World Financial Group and the Miliare Group, providing a range of financial services focused on income protection, debt reduction, and long term financial strategies.

 • Colorado State University Pueblo - Bachelor of Science - BS, Social Sciences